d-quinteros/RideshareSolver/README.md

 3. **Complementary Slackness Residual (r_c)**: Ensures that slack variables `s` and decision variables `x` remain balanced.
    $r_c = XS - \mu$\
    Here $X$ and $S$ are diagonal matrices with `x` and `s`along the diagonal.
 These residuals form a system of equations that is solved at each iteration.

+### Step 3: Solve the KKT System
 The algorithm builds the **KKT matrix**, a block matrix that encodes the relationships between primal variables, dual variables, and slack variables.
-Solving this system updates all variables, guiding the solution toward optimality.
+Solving this system simultaneously updates all variables, guiding the solution toward optimality.

+The Karush-Kuhn-Tucker (KKT) matrix is constructed to solve for search directions:

 $$
 \begin{bmatrix}